 The Notes: Star anise.
 Surprisingly light for a gourmand, this candle smells like a slightly nutty, fresh almond pastry.

 The Notes: Almonds, red amber, and florals.
-Perfect to create a refined, sophisticated setting.
+Perfect for a refined, sophisticated setting.
 It's creamy, slightly nutty, and perfectly sweet.

 The Notes: Tonka bean, vanilla, dried fruits, tobacco blossom, and cocoa.
 Creamy, rich, warm, and comforting, this scent is like a warm, comforting embrace.

 The Notes: Honey, Cocobolo wood, and amber.
 Warm, cozy, sweet, and delightful, just like a spoonful of golden dripping honey.

-Citrus fragrances are marked by their fresh, uplifting scents.
-It often smells herbaceous, and thus, aromatic.
-As a result, they can be quite uplifting and rejuvenating, reminiscent of summer sunshine or a really good morning yoga class.
+Refreshing and Aromatic: Citrus fragrances are marked by their fresh, uplifting scents.
+These scents often smells herbaceous, and feel rejuvenating, reminiscent of summer sunshine or a satisfying morning yoga class.

 The Notes: Bergamot lemon, green fig, guaiac wood (from the palo santo tree), and vetivert.
 This candle smells like a Mediterranean vacation.

 The Notes: Grapefruit, floral jasmine, cedar, and cardamom.
-Just spray your room with a few spritzes and you'll transform the room into a fresh, slightly spicy sanctuary.
+Spray your room with a few spritzes and transform it into a fresh, slightly spicy sanctuary.

 The Notes: Peppercorn, ginger, grapefruit, and tanned leather.
-It's pretty dry and quite a bit spicier than the other citrus examples if you want to try something light yet intriguing.
+It's pretty dry and spicier than other citrus examples.

 The Notes: Lime, peppery basil, and white thyme—in a word, zesty.

-Floral perfumes are probably the most traditional and popular scents.
+Fresh and Powdery: Floral perfumes are probably the most traditional and popular scents.
 For a classic example, look no further than Chanel No. 5.
-Rose is a good one for this, if you want something light and familiar, yet not stuffy or overwhelmingly old-fashioned.
-Slightly sweet and sugary, classic romantic scents, floral scents range in intensity.

 The Notes: Centifolia rose and Damask rose.
 It truly smells like a rose that's been freshly plucked from the garden.

 The Notes: Rosewater, violet, morello cherry, rice powder, and orris butter.
 It was inspired by that iconic, nostalgic lipstick-smell from the '80s, though its floral notes are most dominant.